Azure/portaldocs/portal-sdk/generated/portalfx-browse-azureresourcegraph.md

 ```

         `commands` array defines the layout for non selection based commands by specifying command ids. `selectionCommands` array defines the selection based commands by specifying command ids.
 Extensions can decide to experiement with only one section of the toolbar i.e. either selection commands or non selection commands.
 Rest of the commands would be read from the default set of commands supplied by extension.

+<a name="browse-with-azure-resource-graph-extensible-commanding-for-arg-browse-experimenting-with-extensible-commands-in-browse-command-bar-how-to-force-a-specific-treatment-variable-with-query-strings-for-local-testing"></a>
+#### How to force a specific treatment variable with query strings for local testing

+If you want to verify the command bar layout for a specific treatment variable value, it can be tested with query strings:
+      ?exp.AzurePortal.BrowseCommands-MicrosoftAzureComputeVirtualMachines=commandBarLayout1

+More info can be found here: (https://microsoft.sharepoint.com/teams/Ibizaexperimentation/SitePages/Code-integration-for-A-B-testing.aspx)

 <a name="browse-with-azure-resource-graph-extensible-commanding-for-arg-browse-experimenting-with-extensible-commands-in-browse-command-bar-how-to-experiment-with-a-new-command"></a>
 #### How to experiment with a new command